AliSultanov2000/Wise-advice/README.md

 The goal of this project is to create ML model (Based on RNN) which will determine the tone of the text: positive or negative (thus the ML problem is a binary classification).
+The main scope of the project: chatbots
 Project stages:
 - Problem statement, its translation into machine learning language
 - Choosing metrics